 The retaining walls must have an agricultural type drain surrounded by a drainage sock placed behind them.
 This agricultural drain must be surrounded by a granular material which extends to the top of the wall.
 Sufficient weep holes should be made to reduce the pore water pressure on the wall.

-The upslope walls of the proposed dwelling should be designed as part of the soil retaining wall if there is no separate retaining wall structure.
-Design of the upper retaining wall can be undertaken as normal by a qualified engineer with experience in slope stability.
+The upslope walls of the proposed dwelling should be designed as part of the soil retaining wall.